Study of Some Chaotic Inflationary Models in f(R) Gravity: Introduction

-The accelerated expansion of the universe and its evidence motivate researchers to propose gravitational theories which can extend general relativity to deal with puzzling nature of DE.
-The $f(R)$ theory is one of such modifications where the Ricci scalar $(R)$ is replaced by an arbitrary function $f(R)$.
-Mukhanov \cite{14} analzed cosmic inflation with a deviating EoS parameter and formulated consistent range of observational parameters.
-Bamba et al. \cite{15} investigated slow-roll and observational parameters of inflationary models through reconstruction methods in $f(R)$ gravity.
-They studied different $f(R)$ models and concluded that power-law model gives the best fit values compatible with BICEP2 and Planck observations.
-Myrzakulov and his collaborators \cite{16} discussed scalar field, fluid cosmology and $f(R)$ gravity to reconstruct feasible inflationary models.
-Bamba and Odintsov \cite{17} explored inflationary universe for a viscous fluid model and formulated observational parameters.
-The same authors \cite{18} discussed inflationary scenario in $f(R)$ gravity, loop quantum cosmology as well as trace anomaly and concluded that for all these inflationary models, tensor-scalar ratio and spectral index of density perturbations are viable for Planck data.
-Artymowski and Lalak \cite{19} studied modified Starobinsky inflationary model in Einstein as well as Jordan frames and found compatible results for both BICEP2 and Planck observations.
-Huang \cite{20} analyzed polynomial inflationary $f(R)$ model to study tensor-scalar ratio as well as spectral index compatible with Planck constraints.
+The accelerated expansion of the universe and its evidences motivate researchers to propose gravitational theories which can extend general relativity to deal with puzzling nature of DE.
+The $f(R)$ theory is one of such modifications where $R$ represents Ricci scalar and $f(R)$ describes a generic function.
+Mukhanov (2013) analyzed cosmic inflation with a deviating EoS parameter and formulated consistent range of observational parameters.
+Bamba et al. (2014) studied reconstruction method of inflationary models and evaluated corresponding observational parameters for different $f(R)$ models.
+They found that power-law model of $f(R)$ gravity yields most compatible results for Planck and BICEP2 constraints.
+Myrzakulov and his collaborators (2015) discussed the reconstruction technique of feasible inflationary models via scalar field and fluid cosmology.

+Artymowski and Lalak (2014) studied modified Starobinsky inflationary model in Einstein as well as Jordan frames and found compatible results for both BICEP2 and Planck constraints.
+Huang (2014) investigated the behavior of polynomial $f(R)$ model in inflationary paradigm and found that spectral index as well as tensor-scalar ratio remain compatible to Planck observations.
+Bamba and Odintsov (2015) discussed inflationary scenario in the background of $f(R)$ gravity as well as loop quantum cosmology.
+They concluded that for all these inflationary models, observational parameters yield consistent results for Planck observational data.
+The same authors (2016) explored inflationary universe for a viscous fluid model and formulated observational parameters.
+Sharif and Ikram (2017) explored inflationary dynamics via scalar field and fluid cosmology of isotropic and homogeneous universe in $f(G)$ gravity.
+They found potential functions that correspond to chaotic and starobinsky potential models and determined the consistent behavior of observational parameters with Planck 2015.